robshakir/pyangbind/CONTRIBUTING.md

 To avoid unnecessary discussions about coding style we are currently enforcing it with [black](https://github.com/ambv/black).
 Before pushing code:

-* make sure you are running the correct version of `black` as per `REQUIREMENTS.DEVELOPER.txt`.
+* make sure you are running the correct version of `black` as per `requirements.DEVELOPER.txt`.
 * reformat your code with `black` passing the option `--line-length 119`.

 ### Testing